nmfisher/thermion/README.md

-# holovox_filament
+# polyvox_filament

-3D rendering utilities for the Holovox app.
+3D rendering utilities for the Polyvox app.